 A more strategic framework for collaboration has been established to create a clear process for this work and to ensure it retains a focus on tackling areas that will have the most impact on outcomes.
 As part of this the TRIC will:

 - build the collective capacity and resilience of services

 - strengthen the approach to sharing expertise and providing challenge

 - reduce the duplication of effort and ensure the best use if available resources

-We recognise that the accountability for improvement remains with the local authorities as part of the regional collaborative and our duties to secure better outcomes for our poorest and most vulnerable children remain our focus.
-To add value best to what we do, we will use our collected and extended evidence to challenge ourselves and each other while maintaining local flexibility on planning and quality assurance.
+We recognise that the accountability for improvement remains with the local authorities as part of the TRIC and our duties to secure better outcomes for our poorest and most vulnerable children remain our focus.
+To add value to what we do, we will use our collected and extended evidence to challenge ourselves, and each other, while maintaining local flexibility on planning and quality assurance.